MISS PIXEL COMPUTER SERVICES

 Traveling Computer Specialist, Mondale/Ferraro Committee, Washington, DC

 Provided computer services to Geraldine Ferraro and her senior campaign staff.
-During the 1984 vice presidential campaign, was responsible for extensive communication from the road with Washington headquarters, sending and receiving drafts of speeches, emergency memos, and daily campaign travel and event schedules.
+During the 1984 vice presidential campaign, was responsible for extensive electronic communication from the road with Washington headquarters, sending and receiving drafts of speeches, emergency memos, and daily campaign travel and event schedules.
 Responsible for formatting and distributing these materials to staff.
 Maintained computers and printers for traveling speechwriting staff.
-Ate way too much shrimp cocktail.
-(It was free.)